rafaelpivato/shacip/README.md

 that registration process, which should happen in three steps:

   1. Create a **Registration** resource with new user information
-  2. Send an email to new user using *registration token*
+  2. Send an email to new user to confirm the address
-  3. Use token to create an **Admission** resource validating the process
+  3. Update **Registration** resource telling the address was confirmed

-When the client application gets final admission approval, it will then have access to new user identifier for the account just created.
-There are edge cases in this workflow to be considered:

-  1. What if there is already a registration in process for the given email?
-  2. What if there is already an account for the given email?
-  3. What if the registration token is not accepted by the Admission?
-  4. What if another application won admission race?

-You should consider that and different statuses our API will return.
+It is client app responsibility to generate a token with registration identifier and any other pertinent information that will be used on step 3 to mark a registration as confirmed.
+You can look at **RegistrationAdmissionTest** for an example of a successful workflow.